Vermont: Colonial

 In 1609, Samuel de Champlain led the first European expedition to Lake Champlain.
 He named the lake after himself and made the first known map of the area.
-The land that is now Vermont remained part of New France until 1763.
+Portions of the land that is now Vermont remained part of New France until 1763.

 The French had a military presence around Lake Champlain, since it was an important waterway, but they did very little colonization.
-In 1666, they built Fort Sainte Anne on Isle La Motte to defend Canada from the Iroquois.
+In 1666, they built Fort Sainte Anne on Isle La Motte to defend Canada from the Haudenosaunee.
 It was abandoned by 1670.
 A short-lived settlement existed at Pointe à l'Algonquin, now Windmill Point, Alburgh.
 A village with a church, saw mill and fifty huts existed at the present site of Swanton.
 Much of the eastern shore of Lake Champlain was mapped out with seigniories, but settlers were unwilling to populate the area, possibly because of continual warfare and raiding there.

 The English also made unsuccessful attempts to colonize the area in the 1600s.
 In 1724, they built Fort Dummer near what is now Brattleboro, but it remained a small and isolated outpost, often under attack by the Abenaki.

-With the 1763 Treaty of Paris, France ceded its claims east of the Mississippi River to the Kingdom of Great Britain, making the area more attractive to settlement.
+With the 1763 Treaty of Paris, France ceded its claims east of the Mississippi River to the Kingdom of Great Britain, making the area more attractive to European settlement.
 At the same time, New England was overcrowded; new land was needed for settlement.
 The territory west of the Connecticut River was the last unsettled part of New England, and both the Province of New Hampshire and the Province of New York laid claim to it.